deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17215/index.md

 > </details>

-> Table 1 presents the zero-shot accuracy scores of student language models with various sizes pre-trained using different knowledge distillation methods on nine downstream tasks, comparing their performance with a baseline of pre-training without knowledge distillation.
+> Table 1 presents the zero-shot accuracy scores of student language models of varying sizes (200M, 500M, and 1.2B parameters) pre-trained using different methods on nine downstream NLP tasks, comparing their performance against a teacher LM (1.8B parameters).

 {{< table-caption >}}